Display Delivery Estimates on your WooCommerce Store

 - Increases your store reputation – Your online store will be admired when the product is delivered to the customers on-time.
 If they are satisfied then they tend to share with their friends and family.
 Using the Estimated Delivery Date plugin, store owners can be honest in front of their customers.
 For instance, if you need an extra day to prepare the order, then you can start the delivery date calculation with a gap of one day.
 This way you would not delay the delivery time.

-If you have any query regarding this article or the integration of PluginHive plugins with your WooCommerce then feel free to share your views in the comment section below.
+If you have any queries regarding this article or the integration of PluginHive plugins with your WooCommerce then feel free to share your views in the comment section below.
 We will be more than happy to help you understand how this plugin can work together in fulfilling your shipping requirements.

-Or in case you are wondering what more does the WooCommerce FedEx Shipping plugin serve, I would request you to kindly visit the official product page here.
+Or in case you are wondering what more the WooCommerce FedEx Shipping plugin serve, I would request you to kindly visit the official product page here.
 You can also check out the Estimated Delivery Date plugin by following this link.
 If you need assistance regarding our plugins, you can also contact our support team.
 We are always happy to help.